Tattoos in winter | 10 masters

 The sun's rays can cause itching, swelling, and redness and contribute to infections.

-In addition, it makes the colours oxidise and lose strength more quickly in the long run.
+In addition, it makes the colors oxidize and lose strength more quickly in the long run.

-In winter, using warm clothes and dark colours contributes to a reasonable control of sun exposure time, which is a benefit.
+In winter, using warm clothes and dark colors contributes to a reasonable control of sun exposure time, which is a benefit.

 • Less exposure to water.
 In summer, being in contact with swimming pools and seawater is almost unavoidable, but they harm a freshly made tattoo.